-After you have pointed your domain to the DigitalOcean name servers, you might see that pinging it still displays the old information.
+DigitalOcean is one of the many options you have for managing your domain name servers.
+In this example, you’ll see what DNS records look like when using DigitalOcean.
+You can point your domain to the DigitalOcean name servers , and you might see that pinging it still displays the old information.

 This may occur because the old DNS information has not had a chance to propagate.
 For example, your home internet provider will cache the DNS information for a designated amount of time known as TTL (Time To Live) and will provide only that information until it expires.
 The time to live is commonly set to half an hour.

-You can verify that you are using the DigitalOcean name servers by running WHOIS; the output should include the most current name servers information:
+You can verify that you are using the DigitalOcean name servers by running WHOIS; the output should include the most current name server information:

 All of this information is useful as it provides the fastest way to confirm that your site is connected to the correct name servers and that the information is propagating while your site is updating.

 DNS records can provide a way of building a simple load balancer to distribute site visitors across several IP addresses, each one serving identical content.
 If more than one IP address is connected to a site, visitors will be sent to one of the connected IP addresses in order.
-Although this is a helpful way to serve more visitors and prevent the site from going down if one server fails, DNS load balancing remains a very simple algorithm that does not account for geography, network congestions, or user IP address (among others).
+Although this is a helpful way to serve more visitors and prevent the site from going down if one server fails, DNS load balancing does not account for geography, network congestion, or user IP address (among others).
+You can learn how to address these issues by checking out our What is a CDN article.

 Start by setting up all of your DNS settings in the DigitalOcean interface.
 Doing this will have no effect on your current website because the site has been configured on the original host.